 Mechanical keyboard switch comparison

-If you’re new to mechanical keyboards, without a doubt the most difficult part of getting started is figuring out which mechanical switch should you buy?
+If you’re new to mechanical keyboards, without a doubt the most difficult part of getting started is figuring out which mechanical switch should you buy.
 It’s even tougher in that there is no best mechanical switch that will fit everyone’s needs.
+The fact there are different kinds of mechanical switches is one of the main reasons mechanical keyboards are so popular.
+In this guide, we’ll go in-depth into what exactly mechanical switches are and why you should buy keyboards with this feature.
+Switches are an essential feature of all gaming keyboards because they affect that clicky noise of all mechanical keyboards.
+Some can be quiet, silent, or super loud.
+If you’re new to mechanical keyboards, check out our beginner’s introduction guide here.
 Keep reading to get a better idea of which switch will fit your specific needs and desires, and we’ll recommend a few switch types depending on what you’re looking for.

 Mechanical Switch Brands